canopy-ros/canopy_server_startup/README.md

 ### Clock Synchronization
 This section includes the _server-side_ instructions for synchronizing the clocks of the Canopy server and the Canopy clients using `chrony`.

-Edit the chrony configuration file `chrony_canopy_server.conf` by uncommenting the `allow` line and replacing the placeholder IP with your Canopy clients' IP addresses:
+Edit the chrony configuration file in `/etc/chrony/chrony_canopy_server.conf` by uncommenting the `allow` line and replacing the placeholder IP with your Canopy clients' IP addresses:
 ```
-# chrony_canopy_server.conf
+# /etc/chrony/chrony_canopy_server.conf
 server 0.pool.ntp.org
 server 1.pool.ntp.org
 server 2.pool.ntp.org